 Understanding Boeing's Unusual Options Activity

-Shares of Boeing (NYSE:BA) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $238.93.
+On Wednesday, shares of Boeing (NYSE:BA) saw unusual options activity.
+After the option alert, the stock price moved down to $226.28.

 - Option Type: SWEEP